 Unlike other forms of data that many companies sell, there is no “clearinghouse” for donors with donor-advised funds.
 Because of the way that DAFs are opened, there is no public repository of individuals who have DAF accounts.

 NOTE: The only way to build a solid list of DAF donors is through the employment of the MarketSmart System that includes a survey tool and digital body language tracking technologies.

 If I know a donor has a donor-advised fund should I solicit them, or their fund?

 As you know, when a donor transfers money into a donor-advised fund they hand over ownership of that money to the sponsoring organization, however, the donor still retains advisory privileges.
-With that in mind, your solicitations, relationship building, and cultivation should be geared towards the individual, not their fund.
+With that in mind, you should address your solicitations and your cultivation messages to individuals, not their fund’s sponsor.
 Don’t be surprised if the donation you receive is from their DAF, however all donor relations strategies need to be tailored to the individual or family.

 Are there alternatives to DAFs?